xcash/bootstrap-autocomplete/docs/index.rst

 Issues, Support and New Features requests
 =========================================

-Feel free to post a new issue `here <https://github.com/xcash/bootstrap-autocomplete/issues>`_
+Feel free to post a `new issue <https://github.com/xcash/bootstrap-autocomplete/issues>`_

 Development Environment
 =======================